yiming-physics/Piscis/README.md

 Standard quantum computing process (measure and read) and basic quantum gates are also available in Piscis.

-For more functions, see APIs.
+See more in APIs.

 ## APIs
 See *APIs.md*.